kannbasilio/kannbasilio/README.md

 # Hi there!
-I’m Kat Basilio. 👋
+I’m Katie Ann Basilio. 👋

 ***About me:***
 - 📚 I’m currently a college freshman @ Wesleyan University studying computer science and music